l0n3m4n/Writeups/easy/2mil/2mil.md

 # Web Application Enumeration
-"In the beginning, let's just click around the front-end of the website since we still have no idea about clicking links and where they will redirect us."
+"In the beginning, let's just explore the front-end of the website since we still have no idea about the web application.
+After that, we can fire up Nmap."

 <br>

 ![1](1.png)